Nonspherical Pauli-forbidden states in deformed halo nuclei: Impact on the ${}^7\mathrm{Be}+p$ resonant states in the particle rotor model: Introduction

-When reducing many-body problems to few-body models, we often encounter the challenge of handling Pauli forbidden (PF) states, especially for deformed nuclei.
+When reducing many-body problems to few-body models, we often encounter the challenge of handling Pauli-forbidden (PF) states, especially for deformed nuclei.
 The PF states are automatically excluded from the many-body wave function through antisymmetrization, yet they require deliberate exclusion in few-body approaches.
 The problem becomes more involved when considering deformation effects, such as in the Nilsson model~\cite{Nil55,Rag95} or in the particle rotor model (PRM)~\cite{BM,Ura11,Ura12}.
 Consider ${}^8$B in a ${}^7\mathrm{Be}+p$ two-body model as an example.
 In the spherical shell model, the last proton occupies the $0p_{3/2}$ orbital, which can accommodate up to four protons.
 Consequently, there is no need for special treatment to eliminate PF states as long as we consider $p$-wave states.
-However, when considering deformation, the $0p_{3/2}$ orbital splits into the [110 1/2] and [101 3/2] Nilsson orbitals, which can accommodate up to two protons, respectively.
+However, when considering deformation, the $0p_{3/2}$ orbital splits into the [110 1/2] and [101 3/2] Nilsson orbitals,\footnote{We consider the Nilsson orbital labeled by [$N n_3\Lambda$ $\Omega$] throughout this paper, where $N$ is the principal quantum number denoting the major shell, $n_3$ is the number of nodes along the $z'$ axis (symmetry axis), and $\Lambda$ ($\Omega$) is the projection of the angular momentum (total angular momentum) onto the $z'$ axis.} which can accommodate up to two protons, respectively.
 Therefore, the [110 1/2] orbital becomes forbidden, as it is already filled by two protons in the deformed ${}^{7}$Be core, necessitating careful treatment of PF states.